Rosemary Mashed Potatoes

 • Fold in chopped sun-dried tomatoes for tanginess.

-• Reuse your leftovers and turn them into twice baked mashed potatoes!
+• Reuse any leftovers and turn them into twice baked mashed potatoes!

 A bowl of seasoned mashed potatoes with a spoon lifting one bite.